 Commencing on the date that the Company's securities were first listed on Nasdaq, the Company has paid and will pay the Sponsor \$10,000 per month for office space, secretarial and administrative services provided to members of the Company's management team.
 Upon completion of the initial Business Combination or the Company's liquidation, the Company will cease paying such monthly fees.
-The Company incurred \$30,000, in expenses in connection with such services during the three months ended March 31, 2021, as included in general and administrative expenses - related party on the accompanying unaudited condensed statement of operations.
-As of March 31, 2021 and December 31, 2020, the Company had \$10,000 and \$10,000 in connection with such services in accrued expenses to related parties, respectively, as included in the accompanying condensed balance sheets.
+The Company incurred \$30,000 and \$60,000, in expenses in connection with such services during the three and six months ended June 30, 2021, respectively, as included in general and administrative expenses - related party on the accompanying unaudited condensed consolidated statements of operations.
+During the three and six months ended June 30, 2020, the Company had incurred \$30,000 and \$60,000 in expenses in connection with such services, respectively.
+As of June 30, 2021 and December 31, 2020, the Company had \$10,000 and \$10,000 in connection with such services in accrued expenses to related parties, respectively, as included in the accompanying condensed consolidated balance sheets.